enummusic/allpassphase/README.md

 <h4>Windows</h4>

-Simply copy the provided `AllPassPhase.dll` to your preferred VST installation location.
+Simply copy the provided `AllPassPhase.dll` or `AllPassPhase_x64.dll` to your preferred VST installation location.

 <h3>Compiling from source</h3>